 Applying to optometry school may seem like a huge undertaking.
 While you should treat the process with the focus it deserves, there’s no need to let anxiety or perfectionism creep in and cause you to submit a late application.
 What follows are suggestions for simple things you can […]

-Eryn Kraning, Director of Admissions, SCCO
+Eryn Kraning, Senior Director of Recruiting and Admissions, SCCO

 I have a confession to make… I never wanted to be an Optometrist.
 (Gasp.)
 I also never wanted to be a doctor, or a nurse, or anything else that might have to deal with blood or icky things.
 Why?
 Because if you show me a scab, or a picture of a “cool” injury, or even just tell me about something gruesome, I’ll pass out.
 Literally.
 It’s called a vasal vagal response, and it’s my cross to bear.